suhailgupta/kafka/README.md

 ## Description
 This repository would contains all the Kafka playground commands and also the complete capstone e-commerce project which we will be doing while learning Kafka.

+## Pre-requisites:
+- Java must be installed on your machine.
+-
 ## Kafka Docker Setup
 - There is a confluent Kafka image available but thats huge in size.
 So, for learning, i decided to create our own custom Kafka image.
 - You would find the DockerFile in setup/image folder.
 I have created the generic image, no hardcoding of file paths from my machine, so it should run fine in your machine as well.